 - 22. Separate risk committees the Walker report recommended that FTSE 100 financial services companies should have a separate Risk Committee. - 23.
 In many non-financial companies risk governance will form part of the overall responsibilities of the audit committee or may be undertaken directly by the Board.
-In the banking sector, separate risk committees review, and report their conclusions to the board, on: - (a) The bank's risk appetite and tolerance (ie the extent and categories of risk which the board regards as desirable and/or acceptable for the company to bear); and - (b) The bank's risk management framework (for example, covering principles, policies, systems, processes, procedures and people). - 24.
-The board will therefore need to review the work of the Committee in relation to the principal solvency and liquidity risks and provide challenge in assessing the quality of the assurance the board has obtained in adopting and responding to the Committee's conclusions and how these are integrated with other inputs to the going concern assessment. - 25.
-Recommendations of the Independent Commission on Banking the UK Government has published the Financial Services (Banking Reform) Bill, to implement the recommendations of the ICB, with the legislation intended to come into force in early 2014.
+In the banking sector, separate risk committees review, and report their conclusions to the board. on: - (a) The bank's risk appetite and tolerance (i.e. the extent and categories of risk which the board regards as desirable and/or acceptable for the company to bear); and - (b) The bank's risk management framework (for example, covering principles, policies, culture, organisation, behaviours, systems, processes and procedures). - 24.
+The board will therefore need to review the work of the Committee in relation to those risks that would threaten the business model, future performance, solvency or liquidity if they materialised.
+The board will also need to provide challenge in assessing the quality of the assurance the board has obtained in adopting and responding to the Committee's conclusions and how these are integrated with other inputs to the board's assessments of: the bank's principal risks; its ability to adopt the going concern basis of accounting and whether there are material uncertainties thereto; and its viability for purposes of the board's statement under Code Provision C.2.2. - 25.
+Recommendations of the Independent Commission on Banking (ICB) the UK Government has enacted the Financial Services (Banking Reform) Act 2013, to implement the recommendations of the ICB, with the measures to come into force in early 2019.
 The aim is to develop a more resilient, stable and competitive banking sector. - 26.
-Key elements of these proposals include introducing a ring-fence to separate investment banking activities from the more traditional retail banking.
+Key elements include introducing a ring-fence to separate investment banking activities from the more traditional retail banking.
 The latter ring-fenced business would have its own board and risk committee.
-Other proposals focus on how to ensure that the ring-fenced bank has sufficient capacity in its capital structure to absorb losses to make banks more resilient to shocks and more resolvable and hence to reduce financial stability risks.
-These include increasing the level of equity held in relation to the value of risk-weighted assets and introducing a bail-in tool, a binding leverage ratio and measures, such as preferring insured depositors, to ensure that losses fall on those best placed to assess bank risks. - 27.
-As these proposals develop they are likely to have significant implications for the assessment of the principal solvency and liquidity risks and reporting both for bank holding groups with such ring-fenced banks and for the ring-fenced banks themselves.
+Other measures focus on how to ensure that the ring-fenced bank has sufficient capacity in its capital structure to absorb losses to make banks more resilient to shocks and more resolvable and hence to reduce financial stability risks.